Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Conclusions

 In \cref{th:perexist}, we prove the existence of periodic multi-pulse solutions, but have to exclude certain periodic parameterizations to avoid bifurcation points.
 We only demonstrate the complete bifurcation structure for periodic 2-pulses (\cref{2pulsebifurcation}).
-It is likely that bifurcation structures exist for arbitrary periodic $m$-pulses, but that these become more complex as $m$ increases.
+It is likely that bifurcation structures exist for arbitrary periodic $n$-pulses, but that these become more complex as $n$ increases.
 As a first step to elucidating these bifurcations, it would be useful to study periodic 3-pulses by using AUTO for parameter continuation not only in the domain size $X$ but also in the parameters $c$ and $p$.
-This could suggest a theoretical result as well as a generalization to higher $m$.
+This could suggest a theoretical result as well as a generalization to higher $n$.
 We could also extend the spectral results to arbitrary multi-pulses.
 As long as any Krein collisions are avoided, it should be possible to determine the interaction eigenvalue patten solely from the geometry of the periodic multi-pulse, as is the case with the periodic double pulse.
 It would also be worth looking at whether Krein bubbles occur for higher order periodic multi-pulses.
 As an initial step, we could construct periodic 3-pulses with two pairs of imaginary interaction eigenvalues as well as ``mixed'' periodic 3-pulses with one pair each of real and imaginary interaction eigenvalues.
 We could then determine numerically if Krein bubbles occur for either of these two periodic 3-pulses.
+We also note that we obtained better error estimates for the Krein bubble size in the numerical computations in \cref{sec:numerics} than were predicted by \cref{th:Kreinbubble}, thus it might be possible to obtain sharper error estimates analytically.